Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 3

-Today we have an early start to enjoy a special sunrise hike.
+Today, we have an early start to enjoy a special sunrise hike.
 We take a 30-40-minute walk to view birds-of-paradise, locally known as the Cendrawasih, in their natural habitat.
-There are actually 38 species of this bird and they are one of the most iconic symbols of Papua.
-Many Papuans believe these birds are the reincarnation of fairies flitting around their jungles.
+There are 38 species of this bird, and they are one of the most iconic symbols of Papua.
+Many Papuans believe these birds are the reincarnation of fairies, flitting around their jungles.

 After a revitalising breakfast, we head back into the water for our first crossing of the trip.
 We start from Waigeo Island and make our way to the twin islands of Friwen and Yenbeser, which sit just 1km off the mainland.
 This swim is a mix of reef coastal swimming and a short crossing.
-Around the twin islands the seafloor undulates and has a large number of sea mounds.
+Around the twin islands the seafloor undulates and has many sea mounds.
 Octopus, moray eels and clams are also often spotted here.
-After lunch there is time for a snorkel near Friwen Island, and, if conditions allow, we’ll head to the renowned Friwen Wall to see its many sea fan corals.
+After lunch, there is time for a snorkel near Friwen Island, and, if conditions allow, we’ll head to the renowned Friwen Wall to see its many sea fan corals.

-In the afternoon, we have a chance of pace and will take the time to go manta spotting.
+In the afternoon, we have a change of pace and will take the time to go manta spotting.
 At Manta Sandy, butterfly fish and cleaner wrasse can be spotted as they gather to help mantas clean themselves.
-Following this we visit Arborek Village, a traditional commune and a hub for community-based marine conservation, which lies on the Dampier Strait.
+Following this, we visit Arborek Village - a traditional commune and a hub for community-based marine conservation - which lies on the Dampier Strait.

 Day 4

 Our daily snorkel takes us to Melissa’s Garden, considered to be one of Raja Ampat’s geologically oldest coral reefs.
-Nestled between three limestone islands the site features everything from snapper, sturgeon fish, pygmy seahorses and reef sharks.
-In the afternoon we head out on a short coastal of Southern Penumu Island featuring stunning limestone karsts which as well as being swum around can also be climbed to admire the view.
+Nestled between three limestone islands, the site is home to everything from snapper and sturgeon fish to pygmy seahorses and reef sharks.

+In the afternoon, we head out on a short coastal swim of Southern Penumu Island, featuring limestone karsts to swim around and climb onto for incredible views.
 Water visibility is superb here as we are in one of the remotest sections of the trip.
-Once everyone is onboard after the swim, we head out on our journey south to the islands that surround the main southern island of Misool.
+Once everyone is onboard after the swim, we head out on our journey south to the islands that surround the main island of Misool.
 This isolated area is home to the Misool Marine Reserve and is a haven for green turtles, hunting octopus and bumphead parrotfish.

 Day 5

-This morning we head out to the stunning island group of Wayil Batan which has a great labyrinth of passages and caves to swim around.
-The swim sees us journey between 2 bays and pass 5 islands and is one of the highlights of the week.
+This morning we head out to the stunning island group of Wayil Batan, which has a great labyrinth of passages and caves to swim around.
+The swim sees us journey between 2 bays, passing 5 islands - one of the highlights of the week!

 After time to rest for lunch, we’ll enjoy another highlight of the week as we carry out a short hike on Walib Island to what the locals call Jellyfish Lake.
-Thousands of years of isolation have rendered these jellyfish harmless and give a magical experience as you swim through this freshwater lake.
-In the afternoon we head to the north of Walib Island and carry out a shallow coastal swim over a pristine reef teeming with corals and fish life.
+Thousands of years of isolation have rendered these jellyfish harmless and offer a magical experience as you swim through this freshwater lake.
+In the afternoon we head to the north of Walib Island and carry out a shallow coastal swim over a pristine reef, teeming with corals and shoals of fish.

 Day 6

 Today takes us to Balbulol Lagoon, with the water dominated by the many limestone karst monuments.
-Resembling a mix between a pyramid and an obelisk, these formations are a great sighting point during our swim.
-Today’s lunchtime snorkel takes place at the Farondi Islands, where a spectacular archway dominates the scene and makes for an idyllic swim through.
+Resembling a mixture of pyramids and obelisks, these formations are a great sighting point during our swim.
+Today’s lunchtime snorkel takes place at the Farondi Islands, where a spectacular archway dominates the scene and makes for an idyllic swim-through.

 Our afternoon swim takes place on Wagmab Island and features a stunning lagoon swim.
-Keep an eye out for caves both above and below the water, as some of which you can swim into.
+Keep an eye out for caves both above and below the water - some of which you can swim into.
 The visibility here is exceptional and it is home to trevally and tuna.
 It’s not unheard of to find yourself in the middle of one of their schools as you swim here.

 Day 7